 Before making any assessment of exhibits for pointing or placing, the judge must check that each exhibit complies with the conditions and requirements of the class in the schedule.
 Any exhibit found to be not in compliance with these requirements should be marked NAS (not according to schedule).
-There may be a number of reasons why an exhibit, especially a multi-vase exhibit may be judged NAS e.g. an insufficient number of divisions included; a bloom or blooms, not selected from an approved list of cultivars such as miniatures and intermediates; use of a cultivar "not in commerce", where such is called for considered for selection as a premier or best bloom.
+There may be several reasons why an exhibit, especially a multi-vase exhibit, may be judged NAS, e.g. an insufficient number of divisions included; a bloom or blooms not from the required division/s; use of a cultivar "not in commerce" where such is called for.
+However those blooms marked NAS, either single blooms or from a collection, may still be considered for selection as a premier or best bloom.
 For decisions on technical matters at National shows the referee/convenor of judges should be consulted.

 Having concluded that exhibits are "according to schedule" judges should decide whether pointing of the exhibits is necessary to determine placings.
-Pointing should be necessary rarely.
+Pointing should be rarely necessary.
 For the most part judges should bear the pointing system in mind but should usually reach their decision without pointing each bloom.
-Pointing is required in two classses only at each of the NDSNZ shows - these are for educational as well as judging purposes.